10yard/dkafe/readme.md

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.
 The scaling works perfectly with a 7:8 aspect vertically rotated screen.

+The command line argument **-view "Pixel Aspect (7:8)"** can be used to override MAME's default 4:3 aspect.

 For my Windows system,  I was able to create a custom 7:8 aspect resoluton of 448x512 pixels with the Intel Graphics Driver.

 For Raspberry Pi,  you should use 640x480 resolution and adjust the frontend display scale using xrandr.
-Refer to rpi_notes.
+Refer to *rpi4/rpi4_notes*.

-The command line argument **-view "Pixel Aspect (7:8)"** can be used to override MAME's default 4:3 aspect.

 ## How to set up?